Let Northern Nevada Medical Group Help You Breathe Easier

 Doctors Surani and Viray diagnose and treat disease, but they are also dedicated to helping patients prevent disease.
 Consider these tips to help you stay healthy:

 - No smoking!
 A leading cause of lung cancer and COPD, smoking narrows the airways and causes chronic inflammation.
+Smoking can cause cancer to start in the lungs.

 - Exercise.
 Heart-pumping aerobic exercise and breathing techniques can help improve lung function.